aditisharma001/movie-quotes-api/source/index.html.md

 > Make sure to replace `abcd1234` with your API key

-[MovieQuotes](movie-quotes-app.herokuapp.com) uses an API key to allow access to the API.
+<a href="http://movie-quotes-app.herokuapp.com" target="_blank">MovieQuotes</a> uses an API key to allow access to the API.
 Before anything you should get an API Key (free).

 Please send an email to [juanroldan1989@gmail.com](https://github.com/juanroldan1989/movie_quotes#1-usage)

-[MovieQuotes](movie-quotes-app.herokuapp.com) expects for the API key to be included in **all** API requests in a header that looks like this:
+<a href="http://movie-quotes-app.herokuapp.com" target="_blank">MovieQuotes</a> expects for the API key to be included in **all** API requests in a header that looks like this:

 `Authorization: Token token=abcd1234`